Shan-john/Pas-De-Deux-E-Commerce-App/README.md

 ## Getting Started

-To run this app locally, follow these steps:
+To run this app locally, follow these steps: download and run in emulator or mobile  phone

- Clone this repository to your local machine using:
+ Clone this repository to your local machine using: .